 Data Incentives Flow of funds Evaluation Effective regulation Current status The UK has one of the largest longitudinal datasets globally, providing significant data to evaluate impacts and enhance productivity.
 The NHS uses activity- based payment for acute care, primary care, private sector provision, medicines, and medical devices.
-Increase in acute spending from 47% to 58% of current NHS budget with reductions in community and primary care Medicines undergo thorough evaluation for safety, cost-effectiveness, and budget impact but services rarely evaluated CQC facing serious issues of credibility of methods in Dash report Gaps Underutilisation of data i Lack of integration in NHS data (e.g. workforce, activity, medicines) Lack of IG to support linked patient level data Community and MH data collection is not fit for purpose Suspension of PbR for acute trusts Lack of any activity based payment for community and mental health services create lack of productivity incentives.
+Increase in acute spending from 47% to 58% of current NHS budget with reductions in community and primary care.
+Medicines undergo thorough evaluation for safety, cost-effectiveness, and budget impact but services rarely evaluated CQC facing serious issues of credibility of methods in Dash report.
+Gaps Underutilisation of data Lack of integration in NHS data (e.g. workforce, activity, medicines).
+Lack of IG to support linked patient level data.
+Community and MH data collection is not fit for purpose.
+Suspension of PbR for acute trusts.
+Lack of any activity based payment for community and mental health services creates lack of productivity incentives.
 Lack of resources for PHM and case finding.
 No mechanism to capture savings from preventive measures.
 Medicine spending pressures with limited management tools at the ICB level.
 NHS service interventions lack economic evaluation.
-Decisions on safe staffing have not been economically evaluated ROI on investment in prevention not ofter measured Primary focus on safety appears to failed to consider impact on staffing levels Lack of credible approach to regulaion Recommendations Invest in IG to enable linked • data in each ICB to draft datasharing agreements to maximise GDPR flexibility and engage clinicians and patients.
+Decisions on safe staffing have not been economically evaluated ROI on investment in prevention not often measured.
+Primary focus on safety appears to failed to consider impact on staffing levels.
+Lack of credible approach to regulation.
+Recommendations Invest in IG to enable linked • data in each ICB to draft datasharing agreements to maximise GDPR flexibility and engage clinicians and • patients.
 Rationalise and improve data collection for community and MH.
+Introduce activity-based payments for desired activities in community and mental health.
 Incentivise timely and accurate reporting, care plans, and shared goals.
+Consider value-based payments, especially in primary and acute care.
 Create linkages between budget elements in the NHS.
-Enable models of value-based payment.
+Enable models of value- based payment.
 Address funding flow issues to support preventive measures.
-Implement routine economic evaluations for NHS service interventions leveraging longituindal data.
+Implement routine economic evaluations for NHS service interventions leveraging longitudinal data.
 Ensure understanding of impacts before national rollout.
 Regulators need to adopt and use routinely collected data to inform rationale regulation Improve the use of data and data quality through regulatory adoption.
 Ensure consistent information flow.